ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

 2. example Actions
 -------------------------

-Images of Ex contour with particles could be obtained by replaying on the follow action:
+A visualization of the electric field component `Ex` with a contour plot and with added particles can be obtained by replaying with the following Ascent Action:

 .. code-block:: json